pydatasci-repos/pydatasci/README.md

 * **Scale-Em-If-You-Gottem**<br />Queue many hypertuning jobs locally, or run big jobs in parallel in the cloud by setting `cloud_queue = True`.<br /><br />

+# Functionality
+- Compress a dataset (csv, tsv, parquet) to be analyzed.
+- Split your samples while treating validation sets (3rd split) and cross-folds (k-fold) as first-level citizens.
+- Derive informative featuresets from that dataset using supervised and unsupervised methods.
+- Queue hypertuning jobs and batches based on hyperparameter combinations.
+- Evaluate and save the performance metrics of each model.
+- Visually compare models to find the best one.
+- Behind the scenes, stream rows from your datasets and use generators to keep a low memory footprint.
+- Scale out to run cloud jobs in parallel by toggling `cloud_queue = True`.

 # Painpoint Solved
 At the time, I was deep in an unstable, remote Linux workspace trying to finish a meta-analysis of methods for interpreting neural network activation values as an alternative approach to predictions based on the traditional feedforward weighted sum.
 I was running so many variations of models from different versions of graph neural network algorithms, CNNs, LSTMs... the analysis was really starting to pile up.
 First I started taking screenshots of my loss-accuracy graphs and that worked fine for a while.
 Then I started taking screenshots of my hyper-params; I couldn't be bothered to write down every combination of parameters I was running and the performance metrics they spit out every time.
 But, then again, I hadn't generated confusion matrices to compare and I should really show record my feature importance ranking... and then the wheels really fell off when I started questioning if my `df` in-memory was really the `df` I thought it was last week.
 "Fuckkk," I said out loud, "I don't want to do all of that..."
 So I did what any good hacker would do and started a full blown project around it.

 I had done the hardest part in figuring out the science, but this permuted world was just a mess when it came time to systematically prove it.
 It wasn't conducive to the scientific method.
 I had also been keeping an eye on other tools in the space.
 They seemed lacking in that they were either: cloud-only, dependent on an external database, the programming was too complex for data scientists/ statisticians/ researchers, the tech wasn't distributed properly, or they were just too proprietary/ walled garden/ biased toward corporate ecosystems.

-# Functionality
-- Compress a dataset (csv, tsv, parquet) to be analyzed.
-- Derive informative featuresets from that dataset using supervised and unsupervised methods.
-- Split your samples while treat validation sets (3rd split) and cross-folds (k-fold) as first-level citizens.
-- Queue hypertuning jobs and batches based on hyperparameter combinations.
-- Evaluate and save the performance metrics of each model.
-- Visually compare models to find the best one.
-- Behind the scenes, stream rows from your datasets and use generators to keep a low memory footprint.
-- Scale out to run cloud jobs in parallel by toggling `cloud_queue = True`.

 # Community
 *Much to automate there is.
 Simple it must be.* ML is a broad space with a lot of challenges to solve.
 Let us know if you want to get involved.
 We plan to host monthly dev jam sessions and data science lightning talks.